Understand your usage

 Before you start searching around for deals, it is worth considering whether or not a mobile contract is right for you.

-The main drawback of committing to a contract deal is that you will need to pay a fixed monthly fee for the phone without fail for the contract period, now usually around 18-24 months.
-This means you will need to wait till the end of your contract to switch to a better deal or get a new phone.
+You will need to pay a fixed monthly fee for the phone without fail for the contract period and wait till the end of your contract to switch to a better deal or get a new phone.

 Mobile cashback contracts